trenskow/app/README.md

 As above, whenever a function takes a router as a parameter, it can be provided in any of the following ways.

 * An instance of [`Router`](#router-2).
-* A function that takes an object as parameters and configures the router.
-	* `({ router }) => { router.whatever()... }`
-* An object that has a `default` property that is set to one of the above.
+* An object that has a `default` key that has an instance of `Router` as the value (useful when using inline imports).

 ##### Handlers

 Handlers are functions that handles a request.
-Handlers are functions that takes the context object as it's parameter.
+Handlers are functions that takes the context object as it's only parameter.

 ###### When using handlers